-Each applicant and recipient must maintain an active SAM registration with current information at all times during which it has an active award or an application under consideration by IMLS.
+Each applicant and awardee must maintain an active SAM registration with current information at all times during which it has an active award or an application under consideration by IMLS.
 IMLS may not make an award to an applicant until the applicant has complied with all applicable Unique Entity Identifier and SAM requirements and, if an applicant has not fully complied with the requirements by the time IMLS is ready to make a federal award, IMLS may determine that the applicant is not qualified to receive a federal award and use that determination as a basis for making an award to another applicant.

-Applicants and recipients must renew their registrations in SAM at least every 12 months-and sooner if their information changes.
+Applicants and awardees must renew their registrations in SAM at least every 12 months-and sooner if their information changes.
 An expired registration will prevent an organization from submitting applications via Grants.gov and receiving awards or payments.
 Grant payments will be made to the bank account that is associated with the organization's SAM registration.

-Registering for Grants.gov
+Registering with Grants.gov

-Grants.gov is a website owned and operated by the Federal Government and is free to all users.
+Grants.gov is a website owned and operated by the Federal Government and is always free to all users.
 Applicants must register with Grants.gov before submitting an application to IMLS.
 Click here to learn more about the multistep registration process.
-Applicants should make sure that the information associated with their SAM registration is current and active.
+Applicants should make sure that their institution's SAM registration is current and active before registering with Grants.gov.
 Allow several weeks to complete the Grants.gov registration.